RealWired/codegolf-interview-challenge/README.md

 -   Whitespace between statements is optional
 -   Input/output methods should be specified in your answer.

+No need, nor any extra points for putting it into a unit test or running it on the CLI.
+Just human review.
+For fun.

 ## Scoring System

 -   Base score: Number of bytes in the answer